We’ve all been there: drinking alcohol and then paying the price the next day with a hangover.

 Irritable bowel syndrome (IBS) is a condition that can cause abdominal pain, bloating, and changes in bowel habits.

-Alcohol can aggravate IBS symptoms for some people, but the research on alcohol and IBS specifically is not definitive.
+Alcohol can aggravate IBS symptoms for many people, but the research on alcohol and IBS specifically is not definitive.
 However, many people with IBS avoid alcohol because it is a known irritant for the gut writ large.

 3 Ways Alcohol Causes Inflammation in the Gut

 A few things can happen when the small and large intestines metabolize alcohol, particularly in large quantities.

 The reason alcohol causes bacterial overgrowth is one of two things.
 Either the alcohol itself causes the problem, or it is the byproduct of poor digestive and intestinal function caused by alcohol consumption.

 Bacterial dysbiosis is another way that alcohol consumption can cause gut inflammation.
 This is when the gut’s ratio of good to bad bacteria is out of balance.
 This can happen for various reasons, but drinking alcohol is one of them.

 When this happens, it creates an environment ripe for inflammation.
 The body reacts to the imbalance by mounting an immune response, leading to inflammation.

 Leaky Gut Syndrome